 REVIEW AND PHOTOS BY MARKO SYRJALA

 German bands Scorpions and Accept made history by appearing together for the first time in their decades-long careers.
-Having these two legendary bands performing at the same event sounds like a brilliant idea and the audience seems to agree, as the Helsinki gig sold comfortably over 9000 tickets.
-Accept have been enjoying great success since their latest re-union, or “the rebirth”, which took place in 2009.
-The renewed line-up consists of founding members guitarist Wolf Hoffman and bassist Peter Baltes, drummer Stefan Schwarfmann who’s been on/off member of Accept since the 90’s, rhythm guitarist Herman Frank (Victory) who played in Accept during BALLS TO THE WALL era in the 80’s and vocalist Mark Tornillo (ex-T.T Quick) who has replaced the original singer Udo Dirkschneider.
-Their latest two releases BLOOD OF THE NATIONS (2010) and STALINGRAD (2012) both present a hungry band which wants to go strongly ahead and not live in the past.
-Accept is one of the most successful German metal bands ever but the Scorpions is one of the world’s best-selling bands of all time.
-The band was formed in in 1965 by Klaus Meine and Rudolf Schenker and to this day the band has released 17 studio, 6 live and several collection albums which altogether have reached sales of 75 over million copies worldwide.
+Having these two legendary bands performing at the same event sounds like a brilliant idea, and the audience seems to agree, as the Helsinki gig sold comfortably over 9000 tickets.
+Accept has been enjoying great success since their latest re-union, or “the rebirth,” which took place in 2009.
+The renewed line-up consists of founding members guitarist Wolf Hoffman and bassist Peter Baltes, drummer Stefan Schwarfmann who’s been on/off a member of Accept since the ’90s, rhythm guitarist Herman Frank (Victory), who played in Accept during BALLS TO THE WALL era in the ’80s and vocalist Mark Tornillo (ex-T.T Quick) who has replaced the original singer Udo Dirkschneider.
+Their latest two releases, BLOOD OF THE NATIONS (2010) and STALINGRAD (2012), present a hungry band that wants to go strongly ahead and not live in the past.
+Accept is one of the most successful German metal bands ever, but the Scorpions is one of the world’s best-selling bands of all time.
+The band was formed in 1965 by Klaus Meine and Rudolf Schenker, and to this day, the band has released 17 studio, 6 live, and several collection albums, which altogether have reached sales of 75 over million copies worldwide.
 In January of 2010, the band announced their intentions for STING IN THE TAIL to be their last album, with the tour supporting it being their final tour.
-But during the tour Scorpions changed their minds and here we are, more than three years later, witnessing the first Scorpions show in Helsinki since 2004.
-But before that it’s time to check out of the mighty Accept…
+But during the tour, Scorpions changed their minds, and here we are, more than three years later, witnessing the first Scorpions show in Helsinki since 2004.
+But before that, it’s time to check out of the mighty Accept…

 RELEASED WITH COURTESY OF THIS IS ROCK MAGAZINE (WWW.THISISROCK.NET)

 Accept have been a regular visitor in Finland during the past years.
-According my calculations this was their fourth gig in four years in Finland.
-Of course Accept has performed in front of huge audiences in festivals across the world but I think that playing in front of over 9000 people in indoor arena was something special for the band as well.
+According to my calculations, this was their fourth gig in four years in Finland.
+Of course, Accept has performed in front of huge audiences in festivals worldwide, but I think that playing in front of over 9000 people in an indoor arena was something special for the band.

 The band opened up with a pair of STALINGRAD tracks.
-The powerful opener “Hung, Drawn and Quartered” sounded tight although there was some problems with the sound through the song.
-Fortunately that was soon fixed and the title track of STALINGRAD sounded crystal clear.
-Although there were a handful of noisy Accept fans in the front row, it was obvious that most of this audience had never heard about Accept, and if they had, it must have happen during the golden 80’s.
-There we’re some really funny comments heard when band next played a handful of classic era Accept songs.
-For example, during “Breaker” some older gentleman wondered out loud how different the bands vocalist does look now compared to the “good old times”.
-Well… The band itself didn’t seem to care a bit of a relatively quiet reception but instead they gave their best on stage.
-Tornillo led his troops with passion, sang great and for sure he got a plenty of new fans who had never saw him performing live.
-Hopefully, even the last of the ignorant are now aware of what’s the name of lead singer of Accept now.
+The powerful opener “Hung, Drawn and Quartered” sounded tight, although there were some sound problems throughout the song.
+Fortunately, that was soon fixed, and the title track of STALINGRAD sounded crystal clear.
+Although there were a handful of noisy Accept fans in the front row, it was obvious that most of this audience had never heard about Accept, and if they had, it must have happened during the golden ’80s.
+There were some hilarious comments heard when the band next played a handful of classic-era Accept songs.
+For example, during “Breaker,” some older gentleman wondered out loud how different the band’s vocalist looks now than the “good old times.”
+Well… The band itself didn’t seem to care a bit of a relatively quiet reception, but instead, they gave their best on stage.
+Tornillo led his troops with passion, sang great, and for sure, he got plenty of new fans who had never seen him perform live.
+Hopefully, even the last of the ignorant are now aware of what’s the name of the lead singer of Accept now.

-Hoffman and Baltes were the hard working men on stage.
-Their classical moves inevitably brought a smile to your face and Hoffman’s guitar work was just amazing to follow through the show.
-The band only had 60 minute set but they still managed to offer a selection of songs to present a good section of bands repertoire.
-The Tornillo era was present with four tracks and especially “Pandemic” and “Teutonic Terror” got a good reception from the crowd.
-“Bulletproof” worked an example of the band’s 90-chapter and of course there were a set of mandatory classics.
-It was made very clear that “Balls to the Wall” is still the band’s best known song.
-After the show it was great to hear all the feedback among the audience.
+Hoffman and Baltes were the hard-working men on stage.
+Their classical moves inevitably brought a smile to your face, and Hoffman’s guitar work was just amazing to follow through the show.
+The band only had a 60-minute set, but they still offered a selection of songs to present a good section of the band’s repertoire.
+The Tornillo era was present with four tracks, especially “Pandemic” and “Teutonic Terror” got a good reception from the crowd.
+“Bulletproof” worked as an example of the band’s 90-chapter, and of course, there were a set of mandatory classics.
+It was made very clear that “Balls to the Wall” is still the best-known song.
+After the show, it was great to hear all the feedback from the audience.
 And it can be said that 90% of it was just positive.
-Some people did heard about the band for the first time, some didn’t knew that the band still exist but a positive proof was that soon after the show all Accept merchandise went sold out.
+Some people did hear about the band for the first time, some didn’t know that the band still exists, but a positive proof was that all Accept merchandise went sold out soon after the show.
 And if you ask what I did think about the show, as said before, Accept is currently the best metal band in the world.
 Period.

 Restless and Wild